MORPH: PDE Foundation Models with Arbitrary Data Modality: Introduction

-\paragraph{Our Approach.} We introduce \textsc{MORPH}, a PDE foundation model designed to accommodate heterogeneous data across diverse physical phenomenon. \textsc{MORPH} is shape-agnostic, with physics-aware channel handling of PDE datasets.
+\paragraph{Our Approach.} We introduce \textsc{MORPH}, a PDE foundation model designed to accommodate heterogeneous data across diverse physical phenomena. \textsc{MORPH} is shape-agnostic, with physics-aware channel handling of PDE datasets.
 The architecture combines three mechanisms: (a) component-wise convolutions to capture local interactions while jointly processing scalar and vector channels; (b) inter-field cross-attention that models and selectively propagates information across physical fields while condensing them into a single fused representation; and (c) axial attention that factorizes full spatiotemporal self-attention along spatial and temporal axes, reducing compute while retaining expressivity.
 We define a Unified Physics Tensor Format (UPTF-7) for mini-batches that generalizes across PDE datasets while preserving the semantics of the physical observations.
 We pretrain \textsc{MORPH} on six heterogeneous spatiotemporal datasets spanning 1D–3D spatial domains with multiple field compositions.
 We perform full finetuning and parameter-efficient finetuning with low rank adapters (LoRA) on seven additional heterogeneous datasets for downstream prediction tasks.
-Beyond standard vision transformer hyperparameters, the convolutional and cross-attention modules of the model provide more favorable parameter scaling.
-We release four model variants—\textsc{MORPH-Ti} (7M), \textsc{MORPH-S} (30M), \textsc{MORPH-M} (126M), and \textsc{MORPH-L} (480M).
+We release four model variants: \textsc{MORPH-Ti} (7M), \textsc{MORPH-S} (30M), \textsc{MORPH-M} (126M), and \textsc{MORPH-L} (480M).